-The fo ollowing statements will determine your dependency sta itus for the FAFSA.
+The following statements will determine your dependency s tatus for the FAFSA.
 Mark any that are true.
 I will be 24 or older by Dec.
-31 of the school year for which I am applying for aid I am homeless or at risk of being homeless I am serving on active duty in the U.S. Armed Forces In the upcoming school year, I will be working on a master's or doctoral program (e.g., MA, MBA, MD, JD, PhD, EdD, graduate certificate) Since I turned age 13, both of my parents were deceased I now have or will have children for whom I provide more than half of their support I was a dependent or ward of the court since turning age 13 I have dependents (other than children or my spouse) who live with me and I provide more than half of their support I am married I am a veteran of the U.S. Armed Forces I am currently or I was in legal guardianship I was in foster care since turning age 13 I am currently or I was an emancipated minor Adapte d from Federal Student Aid "Do I have to provide my parents information on the FAF SA" in ofographic. studentaid.gov

-If you marked any of the statements, you are independent and will not provide parental information on the FAFSA.

-If none of the statements are true, you are a dependent student and must provide parental information on the FAFSA.
+31 of the school year for which I am applying for aid ☐ I am homeless or at risk of being homeless ☐ I am serving on active duty in the U.S. Armed Forces In the upcoming school year, I will be working on a master's or doctoral program (e.g., MA, MBA, MD, JD, PhD, EdD, graduate certificate) Since I turned age 13, both of my parents were deceased ☐ I now have or will have children for whom I provide more than half of their support I was a dependent or ward of the court since turning age 13 ☐ I have dependents (other than children or my spouse) who live with me and I provide more than half of their support ☐ I am married nun or then support ☐ I am a veteran of the U.S. Armed Forces ☐ I am currently or I was in legal guardianship I am currently or I was an emancipated minor I was in foster care since turning age 13 Adapted from Federal Student Aid "Do I have to provide my parents information on the Fa AFSA" infographic. studentaid.gov If you marked any of the statements, you are independent and will not provide parental information on the FAFSA.
+If none of the statements are true, you are a dependent student an Dependent students are required to include parent information on